adamlazz/rsink/README.md

 #### Included profiles

-* `dump` Sends source's new files to the destination, where they stay.
+* `dump` Copies source's new or changed files to the destination.
+Deleted files on the source will not be deleted from the destination.
 * `sync` Source to destination sync.
-Files no longer on the source will be deleted from the destination.
+Files no longer on the source will be deleted from the destination if they exist.
-* `backup` Versioned backup...
+* `backup` Versioned backup using `rsync --link-dest=PATH`.
+PATH should be the location you to link the most recent backup to.

 [1]: https://github.com/adamlazz/rsink/wiki/To-Do
 [2]: https://github.com/adamlazz/rsink/wiki/Testing